ElsevierSoftwareX/SOFTX-D-20-00038/asvtorch/recipes/voxceleb/xvector/README.md

     5) `python asvtorch/recipes/voxceleb/xvector/run.py emb_net`
         - This will extract embeddings for PLDA training and for trial list utterances.
     6) `python asvtorch/recipes/voxceleb/xvector/run.py score_net`
-        - This will process the embeddings, train PLDA, score the trial lists, apply score normalization, and compute EER and minDCF metrics.
+        - This will process the embeddings, train PLDA, score the trial lists, and compute EER and minDCF metrics.

 - To execute the whole recipe at one go: \
     `python asvtorch/recipes/voxceleb/xvector/run.py prepare fe aug net emb_net score_net`